Sophia Dzwig

 • Claim and advice relating to penalty clause in hire contract (sole counsel).

-• Assisting Sir Ross Cranston in the Cranston Review arising out of criminal misconduct at HBOS Reading.
+• Assisted Sir Ross Cranston in the Cranston Review arising out of criminal misconduct at HBOS Reading.

 • Claim relating to a letter of credit with Ali Malek KC.